-The cow has four stomachs and chews cud, and it is this characteristic that causes cattle to emit methane.
+Cows have four stomachs and chew their cud, and it is this characteristic that causes cattle to release methane.
 This is a natural process in nature that has nevertheless become a challenge for today's society.

-When ruminants digest their feed, methane gas (CH4) from the intestine (in manure) and from the rumen (from rap).
+When ruminants digest their feed, methane gas (CH4) from the gut (in manure) and from the rumen (from rape).
 Methane (CH4) is one of the most important greenhouse gases and it is estimated that agriculture accounts for over 50 % of methane emissions in the world.

-Production of methane in the cow is an energy-demanding process.
-Methane emissions are essentially a loss of energy.
+The production of methane in cows is an energy-intensive process.
+The emission of methane is actually a loss of energy.

 Additives in the feed